The formal theory of relative monads: Enriched relative monads

 rendering the following diagrams, natural in $z \in Z$, commutative.

 These are compatible with identities and composition because $p$ and $q$ are; that they are compatible with each other is immediate from the definitions.
 Hence $q \rf p$ forms a $\V$-distributor.
-Moreover, commutativity of the diagrams above, together with $\V$-naturality in $z$, are precisely the laws required for $\varpi$ to be a $\V$-form.
-Thus $q \rf p$ uniquely forms a $\V$-distributor such that $\varpi$ is a $\V$-form.
+Moreover, commutativity of the diagrams above, together with $\V$-naturality in $z$, are precisely the laws required for $\varpi$ to be a $\V$-natural transformation.
+Thus $q \rf p$ uniquely forms a $\V$-distributor such that $\varpi$ is a $\V$-natural transformation.